BBugarcic/first_rails_app/README.md

 Payments system is implemented with [Stripe](https://stripe.com/ca) - payment processing service.
 Because this is only a demo application payments are configured to work in test mode on Heroku.
 For processing payments user of this application should use only [stripe's test numbers](https://stripe.com/docs/testing).

 ####Testing
-Unit and functional tests are done with RSpec and FactoryGirl gem is used for generating test data in functional tests.
+Unit and functional tests are done with RSpec.
+FactoryGirl gem is used for generating test data in functional tests.

 ####Security
 The latest version of [Brakeman](http://brakemanscanner.org/) is used to improve and check security of the app.